lifepillar/vim-mucomplete/Readme.md

 until a result is returned.

-Under the hood, µcomplete does nothing more than typing some completion mappings for you (see `:h ins-completion`), either when you press `<tab>`/`<s-tab>` or automatically while you are typing.
+Under the hood, µcomplete does nothing more than typing some completion mappings for you, either when you press `<tab>`/`<s-tab>` or automatically while you are typing.
 You choose which completion methods to use and in which order, and µcomplete does the rest.
 It does no caching, no asynchronous computation, no intelligent guessing.
 It just makes use of core Vim features.

 # Getting Started